 Senior Years Curriculum

-In the senior years, students choose from a wide variety of units, some offered at St Joseph’s College, Sacred Heart College or Clonard College.
+In the senior years, students choose from a wide variety of units, some offered at St Joseph’s College and others at Sacred Heart College.
 The vast majority of students will be choosing a pathway to undertake the Victorian Certificate of Education (VCE) and some will include a Vocational Education & Training (VET) component in their studies.
-Senior students also can work towards completing the Victorian Certificate of Applied Learning (VCAL) for those whose needs are not met by the VCE and VET options.
-The addition of the Joseph Innovation Trade Training centre on the St Joseph's College site has allowed the addition of courses such as sustainability, allied health,Cert III in sport & recreation, furniture making, building and construction, plumbing, carbon management and electrotechnology to the already wide selection of subjects on offer for senior students.
+Senior students also can work towards completing the Victorian Certificate of Applied Learning (VCAL) for those whose needs are not met by the VCE option.
+The Joseph Innovation Trade Training Centre facilitates certificate courses in Allied Health,Furniture Making and Building and Construction.
+Other VET courses are conducted offsite.
+Further information about VET subjects can be found in the Senior Years Handbook.

 PAM - Parent Access Module